 Local Cuisine

-• Kalakukko: Hailing from Eastern Finland, this is a traditional Finnish fish pie made with fish, pork, and bacon.
+- Kalakukko: This is a traditional Finnish fish pie made with fish, pork, and bacon.
 It’s typically baked inside a rye crust.

-• Hernekeitto: Pea soup is a traditional Finnish dish made with green or yellow peas, ham, and often served with a dollop of mustard.
+- Hernekeitto: Pea soup is a traditional Finnish dish made with green or yellow peas, ham, and often served with mustard.

-• Korvapuusti: These cinnamon buns are a popular Finnish pastry.
-They are deliciously spiced with cinnamon and sugar and often topped with pearl sugar.
+- Korvapuusti: These sweet buns are a popular Finnish pastry.
+They are filled with cinnamon and often topped with sugar.

 THINGS TO DO IN HELSINKI